 |Category IV:||Grades 10 -12|

-The National Poster Art Contest runs biennially from October through June, commencing in uneven years.
+The National Poster Art Competition runs biennially from October through June, commencing in uneven years.
 Chapters conduct local competitions between October and March.
 In April and May, chapters submit their first place winners from each grade category for the selection of area winners.
-A National Poster Art Contest judging event takes place in May or June and national winners are selected from the winning area entries.
+A National Poster Art Competition judging event takes place in May or June and national winners are selected from the winning area entries.
 All area entries become part of the National Poster Art Exhibition.

 2010-2012 Poster Art Contest